 - Expired or spoiled food in the refrigerator

-- Difficulty standing for long periods while cooking
+- Difficulty standing long enough to cook

 Why This Matters